VITA-Group/o1-planning/README.md

 # Acknowledgements
 The basic prompts are from llm+p available at [this GitHub repository](https://github.com/Cranial-XIX/llm-pddl).
 We thank all the authors for their great work and repos.

-There are also some concurrent works that are released recently or will be released soon:
+There are also some concurrent works that were released recently or will be released soon:
 - [LLMs Still Can't Plan; Can LRMs?
 A Preliminary Evaluation of OpenAI's o1 on PlanBench](https://www.arxiv.org/abs/2409.13373)
 - [Embodied Agent Interface: A Single Line to Evaluate LLMs for Embodied Decision Making](https://embodied-agent-interface.github.io/)